nrfconnect/sdk-nrf/samples/cellular/location/README.rst

 .. note::
    The Thingy:91 X build supports Wi-Fi by default.
-	You do not need to add any overlays.
+   You need not add any overlays.

 P-GPS support
 =============